HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 ## :memo: Acceptance criteria

+- Show that you installed Docker and Docker Compose by running the following commands
+  - `docker --version`
+  - `docker compose --version`
 - Show that you created a Docker image for the API
 - Show that you can start the API using the SQLite database
 - Show that you can start the API using the MySQL database